goshiphq/goship-cms/content/blog/how-to-choose-the-right-ltl-carriers.md

 ### Additional services

 Many shippers book a shipment because of the low rate and later end up paying much more for hidden services.
 If your freight has special handling requirements, needs [inside delivery](https://www.goship.com/blog/what-is-inside-delivery/), or you’re shipping to a [limited access area](https://www.goship.com/blog/limited-access-shipping-location/), make sure to notify your LTL carrier.
 This will not only save you from additional charges but also help build a better relationship with the carrier.
+Thus, you'll start to build a strong supply chain and develop a network of trusted carriers.

 ## **Ready to choose LTL carriers?**